-The services under the HCBA Waiver are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with SPA objectives of avoiding institutionalization.
-The HCBA Waiver is the payer of last resort, and medical necessity Habilitation services may only be authorized as a Waiver service for participants under the age of 21 when it is not available to them through any other system, including but not limited to: 1915(i) state plan coverage, private insurance, etc.
+The HCBA Waiver is the payer of last resort, and medically-necessary Habilitation services may only be authorized as a Waiver service for participants under the age of 21 when it is not available to them through any other system, including but not limited to: 1915(i) state plan coverage, private insurance, etc.

-When a participant does not have a CMT, the HCBS individual provider may provide Habilitation services following approval from the DHCS MC.
+When a participant does not have a CMT, the HCBS individual provider may provide Habilitation services following approval from DHCS MC.